poy/onpar/matchers/README.md

 ## Logical Matchers
 ### Not
-NotMatcher accepts a matcher and will succeed if the passed in matcher fails.
+NotMatcher accepts a matcher and will succeed if the specified matcher fails.

 ```go
 Expect(t, false).To(Not(BeTrue()))
 ```

 ### BeAbove
 BeAboveMatcher accepts a numerical value.
-It succeeds of the actual is more than the expected.
+It succeeds if the actual is greater than the expected.

 ```go